scanin2022/scanin2022/README.md

 - 👀 I’m interested in python/c++/perl/php programing
 - 🌱 I’m currently learning how to live and not be nervous

-- 📫 How to reach me scanin@mail.ru
+- 📫 How to reach me scanin...mail.ru

 <!---
 scanin2022/scanin2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.